 If you fill in the Third Party Designee area, you (and your spouse if filing a joint return) authorize the Tax Commission to call the designee with questions that may arise while processing your return.
 You also authorize the designee to:

-- Give the Tax Commission any information missing from your return;
+- give the Tax Commission any missing information from your return;

-- Call the Tax Commission for information about the processing of your return or the status of your refund or payment(s);
+- call the Tax Commission for information about the processing of your return or the status of your refund or payment(s);

-- Receive copies of notices or transcripts related to your return, upon request; and
+- receive copies of notices or transcripts related to your return, upon request; and

-- Respond to certain Tax Commission notices about math errors, offsets and return preparation.
+- respond to certain Tax Commission notices about math errors, offsets and return preparation.

-You do not authorize the designee to receive any refund, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Commission.
-If you want to change the designee’s authorization, complete and submit form TC-737, Power of Attorney and Declaration of Representative.
+You are not authorizing the designee to receive any refund, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Commission.
+The authorization automatically ends on the due date for filing your next year’s tax return (without regard to extensions).